GabrielTenma/dotfiles-gnm/README.md

 <br>

 ## Installation
-This is my personal collection of configuration files, you are probably here for my gnome configuration, the [setup section](#setup) will guide you through the installation process.
+This is my personal collection of configuration files and ofc you are probably here for my gnome configuration, the [setup section](#setup) will guide you through the installation process.

 <br>

-## Setup
+## Setup `(step I)`
 Here are the instructions you should follow to replicate my setup.

 1. Install git-version then enter